Are you one of the lucky ones that have a dream ticket to the NBA Finals? Planning to see your favorite artist this summer?

 Often times tickets are available, even right before the event.
 If you buy your tickets from Ticketmaster, you are guaranteed it is an authentic ticket.

-2. Make sure when you look for tickets online you are using the website you think you are using.
+2. Make sure when you look for tickets online you’re using the websites you think you are using.

-Many scalpers concoct urls to look like an extension of box office and charge astronomical prices.
-This is a tricky one, some of these website look SO much like the box office or artist fan club and their url is very similar to the box office and they may also use terms like “official” and before you know it you are buying really, really expensive tickets…. even when the ACTUAL box office has tickets available.
-This video will help you avoid these websites.
+Many nefarious brokers concoct URLs to look like an extension of box office and charge astronomical prices.
+This is a tricky one, some of these website look SO much like the box office or artist fan club and their URL is very similar to the box office and they may also use terms like “official” and before you know it you are buying really, really expensive tickets…. even when the ACTUAL box office has tickets available.

 3. If you are purchasing tickets on the resale market, find a reputable business to do business with!
 Here’s what to look for: